ugunNet21/idcamp-flutter-submission/README.md

 ## Running the Application

-1. Make sure the Flutter SDK is installed on your machine.
+1. Ensure the Flutter SDK is installed on your machine.
 2. Clone this repository.
 3. Open a terminal in the project directory and run `flutter pub get` to download all dependencies.
 4. Run the application with the command `flutter run`.

 ## Notes

-Ensure to replace some placeholders with actual data in the code, such as image URLs or API endpoints that might change.
-Also, check and adjust internet access permissions in the `android/app/src/main/AndroidManifest.xml` and `ios/Runner/Info.plist` files.
+- Replace placeholder data, such as image URLs or API endpoints, with actual data in the code.
+- Check and adjust internet access permissions in the `android/app/src/main/AndroidManifest.xml` and `ios/Runner/Info.plist` files.

 **Happy coding!**